Lost Traffic Ticket in Nevada

 So if, for example, you were ticketed in Reno, you would need to contact Reno's court to help find traffic ticket.
 If the court has no record of your NV traffic citation, you would then need to check with the Washoe County court.

 Some Nevada courts may have websites with lost ticket information.
 Search under "civil" or "traffic" court.

 Once you track down information about your lost Nevada traffic ticket, determine how you will proceed in resolving the matter.
-Ignoring a traffic ticket isn't a path that will serve you well in the long run.
+Ignoring a lost traffic ticket isn't a path that will serve you well in the long run.

 In Nevada, you have three ways to plead:

 The first two options require paying the ticket fine posted on your traffic citation.
 Pleading "not guilty," however, calls for presenting your defense before the presiding court.
 If you opt for challenging the moving violation that resulted in a traffic ticket, you have the option to represent yourself or hire a traffic ticket lawyer in Nevada.

 (Plead Guilty or No Contest)